Bourbon Reforms: Military

-The Bourbon reforms brought a different stratagem to military organization in Latin America.
-The reforms focused on a strong relationship with the cabildos, and compositions of councils chosen by the wealthy creoles.
+The Bourbon Reforms brought a different stratagem to military organization in Spanish America.
+There, reforms focused on a strong relationship with the cabildos, and compositions of councils chosen by the wealthy creoles.
 Due to a fear amongst the Bourbons of a potential penetration of their empire by other European empires, they engaged in the construction of fortresses and garrisons and created and heavily promoted militias composed of people of a variety of backgrounds and races to supplement their army.
-The military was a place where creoles still enjoyed a political space within the bourbon reforms.
-In fact, the Bourbons encouraged the creation of militia under Creole control.
+The military was a place where creoles still enjoyed a political space within the Bourbon Reforms.

+The Bourbons encouraged the creation of militia under Creole control.
 The Creoles were also tasked with founding municipalities and collecting revenue in order to support their militias and build fortifications.
-Shortly, the militias soon became significantly larger and more powerful than the standing Spanish army.
-In New Spain alone, there was 6000 Spanish soldiers to 23,000 militia.
+Shortly, the militias soon became significantly larger and more powerful than the standing Spanish Army.
+In New Spain alone, there was 6,000 Spanish soldiers to 23,000 militia.
 Some believe that militias were often created along race lines, with militias for whites, blacks and mixed race people.
 However, other studies indicate that the men in militias were from all races, most of them being mixed-race.

 These militias aided the supplement of a standing Spanish army, which, at the time, was occupied with conflicts on the home front.
 Eventually, the militias formed the base for independent armies, and turned on the Spanish.
 Outnumbered and already indulged in conflict abroad, Spain was put in a difficult situation that they created themselves.
 However, this begs a crucial thought; was the Spanish crown foolish to encourage the creation of these militias?
 While on the surface this seemed to be a failure from the beginning, the reality was Spain did not have much of a choice but to trust the Creoles.
-The reality was the Spanish empire was tied down in to many places, and naturally they ran out of resources.
+The reality was the Spanish Empire was tied down in too many places, and naturally they ran out of resources.